Transition to Reception Class

 The children are well-supervised and the midday assistants check that they have eaten a good amount.

-Children are informed of the daily menu.
-The menu is also available for parents to view on the newsletter.
+We ask parents to book their childs school lunch via School Spider.
+The menu is also available for parents to view on the the website.

 If your child has packed lunch there are a few things to remember: